 Setup > Integrations

-To import forecast transactions in the system you need to set up a new Integration, choosing Plugin ForecastCSVImporter.
+You need to set up a new Integration to import forecast transactions in the system, choosing Plugin ForecastCSVImporter.

-The files must also have certain header names for some of the values to be imported and there are also some mandatory fields.
+The files must also have specific header names for some of the values to be imported and some mandatory fields.
 The mandatory fields and headers for these are:

 LegalEntity